Bommala Pelli

 Bommala Pelli (lit.
 'Wedding of dolls'; colloquially: Fake wedding) is a 1958 Indian Telugu-language film, directed by R. M. Krishnaswamy.
 The film stars Sivaji Ganesan, Jamuna and Mynavathi.
 It was simultaneously produced in Tamil as Bommai Kalyanam.

 Plot

-Suryam (Kannan in Tamil) is a playful teenage boy, in the cusp between puberty and adolescent, the son of the famous and well-to-do lawyer Perayya (Varatharajan in Tamil) and Parvathamma (Thangam in Tamil).
-While playing football, he meets Radha, the daughter of a well respected freedom fighter family of Simhadri (Veeramuthu in Tamil) and Seshamma (Maragatham in Tamil).
-At first sight both fall in love.
+Suryam (Kannan in Tamil) is a playful teenage son of the famous lawyer Perayya (Varatharajan in Tamil) and Parvathamma (Thangam in Tamil).
+While playing football, he meets Radha, the daughter of a respected freedom fighter family of Simhadri (Veeramuthu in Tamil) and Seshamma (Maragatham in Tamil).
+Both instantly fall in love.